HatAndBread/s2pd/README.md

 ```javascript
 const clouds = new s.Background('./clouds.png');
 ```
 Now let's make the clouds appear to move.
-We can use the backgrounds velX property (velocity along the x axis) to make the clouds drift to the left.
+We can use the background's velX property (velocity along the x axis) to make the clouds drift to the left.
 ```javascript
 clouds.velX = -2; //clouds move -2 pixels along the x axis each call of the animation loop.
 We can use velY to make things move along the y axis.
 ```